This post is also available in: Français (French)

 - Recognizing Past Executive and Coordinators

 EDC Executive serve 2-year terms with three of the roles elected each spring.
 Treasurer is appointed.

 Carolyn Hoessler, Higher Education & Beyond, (send EDC emails to: firstname.lastname@example.org)

 Role: The Caucus Chair is responsible for providing overall leadership, liaising with STLHE through membership on the STLHE Board of Directors, raising the profile of faculty development, advocating for and representing the EDC within STLHE and beyond, and coordinating special faculty development issues.
 The term of office shall be two years with a maximum of two consecutive terms.

 Bio: I attended my first EDC AGM at STLHE in June 2007.
 Since then I have worked in educational development with faculty and programs across disciplines, institutions, and provinces.
-I co-create curriculum and evaluation strategies with national associations and programs as founder and senior specialist with Higher Education and Beyond.
-I am honoured to continue formally contributing and amplifying each area and generation of voices in ED.
+I currently a CELT Coordinator, Learning and Faculty Development with Thompson Rivers University on the traditional lands of the Tk’emlúps and the T’exelc within Secwépemc’ulucw, and a consultant with national associations and programs with Higher Education and Beyond.
+My disciplinary roots are in social cognition with a PhD in Education, and my familial roots in Manitoba originate in England, Sweden and Scotland.
 I see the role of Chair as stewarding our vision, collaboratively navigating emerging terrains, and celebrating and considering the lived diversity of those engaged in educational development.
-Carolyn is the 2016 Educational Developer Leadership Awardee.
+Carolyn was a 2016 Educational Developer Leadership Awardee.
 Term: June 08, 2020 – June 2022 (elected even years)